marcelvenema/ansible-role-server-config/README.md

     <td>Ansible playbooks for server configuration.<br/>
         <br/>
         <br/>
-        May be replaced by Ansile role os-settings in the future.<br/>
+        Will be replaced by Ansile role os-settings in the future.<br/>
     </td>
   </tr>
 </table>